darkn3rd/oop-tut/cs/README.md

 ### The Market

 Naturally, any work on Windows will undoubtedly involve Microsoft's .NET.
-There are growing number of companies that use ASP.NET as web-application platform for [SaaS](http://en.wikipedia.org/wiki/Software_as_a_service) solutions.
+There are growing number of companies that use ASP.NET as a web-application platform for [SaaS](http://en.wikipedia.org/wiki/Software_as_a_service) solutions.
 For client programming on smart phones, like iPhone or Androids, there's the [Xamarin platform](http://xamarin.com/platform) that is quite popular.

 ### The Cool Stuff